Your child can re-purpose any used (and cleaned) can into a colorful container to hold Dad's pens and pencils on his desk!

 This activity encourages children to sculpt in free form.
 The only rule is that they have to build upwards.

 Think you can blow up a balloon without using your mouth?
-This isn't just a cool trick, it's also a great introductory lesson in chemistry and biology.
+This isn't just a cool trick, it's also a great way to introduce chemistry and biology concepts.

 Teach your first grader some of the fundamental properties of air with nothing more than a couple of household items and have fun while you're at it.